-Catherine Horvath, 51, was feeling no symptoms five years ago when her doctor ordered a routine blood test to check, among other things, how her thyroid was doing.
+Catherine Horvath, 54, was feeling no symptoms in 2010 when her doctor ordered a routine blood test to check, among other things, how her thyroid was doing.
 (Your thyroid is the butterfly-shaped gland low in your neck that influences metabolism, growth and development and body temperature.)

 The results showed astoundingly low levels of thyroid hormone — a sign her thyroid function was, as she puts it, “pretty close to being nonexistent.”
 If untreated, she was at risk not only for bothersome symptoms but for other serious diseases as well.

 The fix was simple: One pill a day to replace the thyroid hormone she wasn’t making.
 Within a year, Horvath’s levels were back to normal.
 “It doesn’t really affect my life,” says Horvath, who lives in Santa Cruz, Calif.
 “I manage it by taking a pill every day.”